 Note: The WIOA-TAA-19C document is only needed when an employer is new to the area.
+The above link to the WDC policy is in the process of being updated.

-Positive features of OJT:
+Positive features of OJT are:

-- An OJT is designed to allow participants to receive the training necessary to acquire skills and knowledge that will enable them to maintain economically self-sufficient employment and compete for job advancement. - The WIOA participant begins their training as a permanent employee with the employer and is subject to the same conditions of employment as other similarly employed individuals. - Like tenured regular employees, the participant begins the OJT activity earning a wage immediately, with the same working conditions and employment benefits such as health insurance. - The participant receives training under appropriate supervision, gaining knowledge of the job and acquiring and applying occupational skills while performing on the job.
+- The WIOA participant begins training as a permanent employee with the employer and is subject to the same conditions of employment as other similarly employed individuals, and - WIOA also does not allow employers who pay on piecework, flat rate, billable hours, or commission basis instead of a regular salary or hourly wage to participate in an OJT activity. - Like tenured regular employees, the participant starts earning a wage immediately, with the same working conditions and employment benefits such as health insurance. - The participant receives training under appropriate supervision, gains knowledge of the job, and acquires and applies occupational skills while performing on the job. - Training time leads to greater proficiency in the occupation for which the training is provided. - Training contracts should be directed to employers who can provide occupational skill training and full-time employment, leading to the participant's economic self-sufficiency.